Laoag: History

 The Spanish colonization of the region, however, was never completely successful.
 Owing to the abusive practices of many Augustinian friars, a number of Ilocanos revolted against their colonizers.
 Noteworthy of these were the Dingras uprising (1589) and Pedro Almasan revolt in San Nicolas (1660).
 In 1762, Diego Silang led a series of battles aimed at freeing the Ilocanos from the Spanish yoke.
 When he died from an assassin's bullet, his widow Gabriela continued the cause.
 She too was captured and hanged.
 In 1807, the sugar cane (basi) brewers of Piddig rose up in arms to protest the government's monopoly of the wine industry.
 In 1898, the church excommunicated Gregorio Aglipay for refusing to cut off ties with the revolutionary forces of Gen. Emilio Aguinaldo.
 Unperturbed, he established the Iglesia Filipina Independiente.
 Aglipay's movement and the national sentiment it espoused helped restore the self-respect of many Filipinos.

 "The great increase in population from 1715 to 1818 from 18,980 to 282,845 made the administration of the province very difficult.
 Due to the excessive monopolies and forced labor, there were several uprisings: first by the people of Dingras in 1589; one that was led by Pedro Almazan in 1616; the revolt of Diego Silang in 1762–1763; by Ambaristo in 1788; by Pedro Mateo in 1808 (also known as Basi Revolt) and uprising of Sarrat in 1815.
 For this reason, the division of the Ilocos into two provinces was recommended by the local authorities.
 On February 2, 1818, a Spanish Royal Decree was promulgated dividing the Province of Ilocos Norte from Ilocos Sur.
 Laoag, which was then the biggest center of population, was made the capital of Ilocos Norte."
+The 1818 census noted that Laoag and Ilocos Norte had 55,000 native Filipino families and had 5 large Spanish-Filipino clans.
+Ilocos Norte was noted to be rich and highly cultured and was a patron of the arts and crafts, and produced globally recognized artists such as Juan Luna.